 Find the JHRN Clinic for Performing Artists

 Most insurances do not require a referral for students to be evaluated at the clinic.
 However, some insurances may require a referral.
 Students whose insurance requires a referral may seek an evaluation at the Student Health and Wellness Center or through their primary care physician to obtain a referral.
-For those students on the student health insurance, the deductible will be reduced from $150 to $75 if they have first been evaluated at the Student Health and Wellness Center and referred to the JHRN Clinic.
+For those students on the student health insurance, the deductible will be reduced to $75 with a referral from the Student Health and Wellness Center.
 Parental consent will be required for students under age 18 to receive treatment.

 Cost of Services

 Services at the Peabody Clinic will be billed to the patient’s health insurance.
 The cost to the patient will depend on their health insurance coverage.
 Please see the healthcare FAQ for more details.
 Students who want to be seen at the Peabody Clinic are encouraged to call their health insurance company and ask what their physical therapy and occupational therapy benefits cover.

 To make an appointment for physical or occupational therapy